benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q055.png)

-Optional constraints can be defined for the entities and relationships along the path.
+Optional constraints may be defined for the entities and relationships along the path.

 Optional relationship constraints are listed in red curly brackets above the path's line.
 The brackets may list:

 - Allowed relationship types - e.g {SMS, call}
 - Constraints on the number of relationships of each allowed type - e.g. {call < 2, SMS = 2}
 - Constraints on the number of relationships of each allowed type in each directiopn - e.g. {→ call = 2, ← call = 1}
-- Disallowed relationships types Constraints - e.g. {call = 0}
+- Disallowed relationships types constraints - e.g. {call = 0}

 Optional entity constraints are listed in red curly brackets belove the path's line.
 The brackets may list: